How Far Are We from Generating Missing Modalities with Foundation Models?: Introduction

-\item We identify key limitations in current approaches, including weak audio grounding due to text-only prompting and the absence of output verification, and show that targeted architectural interventions can significantly improve generation quality.

-\item We introduce an agentic framework with a self-refinement mechanism that coordinates mining, verification, and generation.
-This enables dynamic adaptation to input conditions and enhances robustness and semantic consistency across modalities.
+\begin{itemize}[leftmargin=0.5cm] \item We construct and evaluate 42 model variants across three paradigms, revealing audio as the most challenging modality and highlighting the importance of mining and filter modules. \item We identify key limitations in current approaches, including weak audio grounding due to text-only prompting and the absence of output verification, and show that targeted architectural interventions can significantly improve generation quality. \item We introduce an agentic framework with self-refinement that dynamically coordinates mining, verification, and generation, improving semantic consistency and robustness across modalities. \end{itemize}